 • turbidity

 The results of this monitoring are presented annually in a report that assesses differences between sites over time, and compares the results to guideline levels, to determine sites and parameters of concern.
-The current and past reports can be found in the Reports section below.
+The current and past reports can be found below.

 Citywide surface water quality reports